HigoMoreira/Space-Cream/README.md

 This application is the Space Cream ice cream shop's page, presenting its portfolio to its customers.

-It uses only HTML and CSS, with fluid design and a grid display for the 3 layouts, being with 3 rows and 3 columns for desktop, with 3 rows and 2 columns for tablet and with only one column for mobile.
+It uses only HTML and CSS, with responsive design and a grid display for the 3 layouts, being with 3 rows and 3 columns for desktop, with 3 rows and 2 columns for tablet and with only one column for mobile.